niiku/hcloud-okd4/README.md

 GET error: Get "https://api-int.okd.example.tld:22623/config/master": EOF
 ```
 The master nodes are able to boot when the bootstrap server is ready.
 The worker nodes boot when the master nodes are ready.
-Wait for bootstrap server to complete.
+Let's wait for bootstrap server to complete.
 ```bash
 cd ~/okd4/installer/
 openshift-install wait-for bootstrap-complete